Hengbot-Dynamics/heng-docs/docs/intro.md

 # Sparky User Manual

 Thank you for choosing Sparky, a quadruped robot from Hengbot Innovation Ltd. Sparky is a flexible and smart robot partner with attractive appearance and amusing interactive experience.
 The shape and structure of Sparky have been optimized for many years.
-Its legs are designed with modular connecting rods and equipped with AIA integrated motor units, so that you can upgrade the power system of your Sparky like replacing the motor of four-wheel drive, or customize a unique Sparky like replacing the case of mobile phone.
+Its legs are designed with modular connecting rods and equipped with Neurocore integrated motor units, so that you can upgrade the power system of your Sparky like replacing the motor of four-wheel drive, or customize a unique Sparky like replacing the case of mobile phone.
 Every master deserves to be guarded and accompanied by a Sparky robot.

 ![sparky](./tutorial-basics/img/app/sparky.jpg)